spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-product-offer-service-points-availability-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that availability plugin works correctly:
+Make sure that the availability plugin works correctly:

 1. Add a product offer with the service point to your cart.

-2. Go to `spy_product_offer_service` and delete the connection between product offer and service point.
+2. Go to `spy_product_offer_service` and delete the connection between the product offer and the service point.

 3. Try to create an order.
-You should see the error message that the product is not available at the moment.
+You should see the error message that the product isn't available at the moment.

 {% endinfo_block %}